michaelfarrell76/End-To-End-Generative-Dialogue/README.md

 ```
 To run a worker with 4 parallel clients on your own computer running through localhost (which is more similar to how things will work when running through the google server).

-You have to specify the location of the src folder from the home directory of your computer:
+Note: You have to specify the location of the src folder from the home directory of your computer:
 i.e. PATH_TO_SRC = Desktop/GoogleDrive/FinalProject/Singularity/src/
 ```
 th train.lua -data_file data/conv-train.hdf5 -val_data_file data/conv-val.hdf5 -save_file conv-model -parallel -n_proc 4 -localhost -extension PATH_TO_SRC